bytecodealliance/regalloc2/doc/DESIGN.md

 default.

 If the requirement indicates a conflict, we immediately split and requeue the split pieces.
-This split is a special one: rather than split in a way informed by conflicts (see below), we unconditionally split off the first use.
-This is a heuristic and we could in theory do better by finding the source of the conflict; but in practice this works well enough.
-Note that a bundle can reach this stage with a conflicting requirement only if the original liverange had conflicting uses (e.g., a liverange from a def in a register to a use on stack, or a liverange between two different fixed-reg-constrained operands); our
+This split is performed at the point at which the conflict is first introduced, i.e. just before the first use whose requirement, when merged into the requirement for all prior uses combined, goes to `Conflict`.
+In this way, we always guarantee forward progress.
+Note also that a bundle can reach this stage with a conflicting requirement only if the original liverange had conflicting uses (e.g., a liverange from a def in a register to a use on stack, or a liverange between two different fixed-reg-constrained operands); our